turingschool/curriculum-site/module2/lessons/js_intro_to_dom.md

 <section id="try-it" class="call-to-action">
 ### Try It

-Fork [this CodePen](https://codepen.io/turing-school/pen/bGGmOrR) and complete the steps listed below, in the `JS` file of the CodePen.
+Fork [this CodePen](https://codepen.io/turing-school/pen/bGGmOrR).
+In the `JS` file of the CodePen, complete the steps listed below.
+Work through each bullet one at a time.

 - Declare a variable `studentName` and assign the value of the element with the class of `student` to it
 - Declare a variable `schoolName` and assign the value of the `h3` element to it
 - Declare a variable `bestGrade` and assign the value of the element with a class of `grade-2` to it

+Now that we've queried the elements we need, we're going to change the data being displayed to users.
+So we need somewhere to store the new data that we're going to display instead.
-- Declare a variable `newData` and assign an object with keys of `studentName`, `schoolName`, and `bestGrade` (whose values are new strings with whatever information you want to display on the page instead) to it
+- Declare a variable `newData` to store an object with keys of `studentName`, `schoolName`, and `bestGrade`.
+Make the value of each key be the new name, school, and grade that you'll want to change the display to.

+Now, change the text of each queried element to display the data you saved in your newData object.
 - Change the `innerText` of the `studentName` variable to the `studentName` value from your `newData` object
 - Change the `innerText` of the `schoolName` variable to the `schoolName` value from your object
 - Change the `innerText` of the `bestGrade` variable to be the grade you gave your `bestGrade` key in your object